pondrejk/dizzer/chap-carto_insight.md

 TODO: Image -- event/states (from galton -- general image, verbal description for with specific examples.
 Some mappable example?)

 In this model, *state* is an environmental condition and *event* is a change of state.
 Events are caused only by other events, while states only affect causation by allowing events to cause other events.
 Events *initiate* and *treminate* states, while states *allow* cauation.
 The *initiate*, *terminate* and *allow* relationships are then dubbed *causal-like* to distinguish them from the event-to-event causation.
-Example -- fish, TODO make up your own...
+Example -- fish, TODO make up your own from urban environment

 @el2002spatio note that alghough the general expectation would be that the effect occurs immediately after the cause, some delay between the effect and the cause can occur, possibly because the cause must attain some intensity treshold to trigger the event or because the effect and cause are spatially separated and it takes time until the influence of the cause reaches the location where it takes effect. @bleisch2014mining suggest that these apparent delays result from lower causal granularity of observation, i.e. there is some intermediary chain of effect and cause that happens during the delay.
 (TODO: Example, fish, signall, make up something).
 For @bleisch2014mining spatio-temporal collocation is a requirement for causation to occur: "In order for one spatial event to cause another, those events must share at least one point in space and time.
 Similarly, a state can only allow causation of events in its spatiotemporal vicinity".